 Donnie began his career at age 15 at WJLB-AM radio station in Detroit, Michigan, where he remained for eight years.
 There he was known as Donnie "The Love Bug" Simpson and he he quickly became a teenage idol.
 He had the #1 show in Detroit, but he was so young he couldn’t even do his whole show live.
 His show was from 8 p.m. to midnight, but child labor laws didn’t allow him to work past 10:30 p.m.
 So Donnie had to go to the station after school, record his last hour and a half, go home, have dinner and do his homework.
 Then, go back to the station and go live from 8 p.m. to 10:30 p.m., put the tape on and go home.

-In 1977 he relocated to Washington, D.C., where he began working at WKYS-FM, known as "Disco 93” then.
-He began as afternoon drive host, but in 1980 he moved to morning drive, shortly after becoming the stations program director.
+In 1977, Donnie relocated to Washington, D.C., where he began working at WKYS-FM, known then as "Disco 93”.
+He began as afternoon drive host, but in 1980 he moved to morning drive shortly after becoming the station's program director.
 Under his guidance the station caught fire and went from 16th place to #1 in less than a year.
 He ushered in a new format that he refused to let the media label.
-When pressured to call it something by the press, Donnie famously said “We were Disco and now we’re Disdat.
-Some of dis and some of dat. ” He always believed peoples ears were wider than programmers gave them credit for and he didn’t hesitate to fill those ears with everything from Michael Jackson and Funkadelic, to Elton John and Led Zeppelin.
+When pressured to call it something by the press, Donnie famously said, “We were Disco and now we’re Disdat.
+Some of dis and some of dat.”
+He always believed people's ears were wider than programmers gave them credit for.
+He didn’t hesitate to fill those ears with everything from Michael Jackson and Funkadelic, to Elton John and Led Zeppelin.

 In 1993, Donnie took his show to another Washington, D.C. radio station, WPGC 95.5FM, where once again he had unprecedented success.
 The ratings soared to a 10 share, which is unheard of in major markets.
 He held down the morning drive from March 1993 to January 2010.
-His favorite feature on the show was Donnie's Morning Wish.
-A feature which helped listeners with funds for Christmas gifts, mortgage payments, medical care, trips to see relatives, or whatever their wishes were.
-After a year long battle with the station over Donnie’s freedom to play whatever he wanted to, he refused to let someone create their version of him, so he retired.
+His favorite feature on the show was Donnie's Morning Wish, a feature which helped listeners with funds for Christmas gifts, mortgage payments, medical care, trips to see relatives, or whatever their wishes were.
+After a year-long battle with the station over Donnie’s freedom to play whatever he wanted, he refused to let someone create their version of him, so he retired.

 MAJIC 102.3FM | 92.7FM